Who is The Bureaus, Inc.?

 Should I contact or pay The Bureaus?

-The best way to deal with a collection agency like The Bureaus is to work with a credit repair professional.
-They delete millions of negative items every year from companies like The Bureaus, Inc. for millions of clients nationwide.
+The most effective way to deal with a collection agency like The Bureaus is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like The Bureaus, Inc. on behalf of their clients.

 And they may be able to help you too.